VamsikrishnaNallabothu/NGFWTrafficGen/IMPLEMENTATION_SUMMARY.md

 ## Known Limitations

-1. **TCP Features**: Retransmissions, congestion control, and full TCP window management are not implemented (stateful TCP is simplified for traffic generation)
+1. **Advanced TCP Features**: Retransmissions, congestion control, and full TCP window management are not implemented (stateful TCP is intentionally simplified for traffic generation).
-2. **Error Recovery**: Could be more robust in some edge cases
+2. **Error Recovery**: Some edge cases could use more robust handling and logging.

 ## Compilation Notes